StanfordASL/stlcg/README.md

 ## Usage

-stlc_cg demo.ipynb is a IPython jupyter notebook that showcases the basic functionality of the toolbox.
+`stlcg demo new.ipynb` is an IPython jupyter notebook that showcases the basic functionality of the toolbox.